Riemannian Zeroth-Order Gradient Estimation with Structure-Preserving Metrics for Geodesically Incomplete Manifolds: Main Results

 \subsection{Assumptions}

 The following assumption is standard in stochastic optimization literature \citep{mishchenko2020random,khaled2022better}.
 In the context of Riemannian optimization, it is often coupled with \Cref{ass:retraction} to define the $L$-smoothness of the pullback function \citep{Bonnabel2013,li2023stochastic,He2024Accelerated}.
-In contrast, we decouple these two assumptions to make their respective roles and dependencies more transparent. \begin{assumption} In the optimization problem given by \Cref{eq:manifold_opt}, the individual loss function satisfies the following two properties: \begin{enumerate}[(a)] \item $L$-Bounded Hessian; for all $p \in \calM$, \item Lower boundedness; the infimum $f_\xi^* := $ exists almost surely with $\xi \sim \Xi$. \end{enumerate} \end{assumption}
+In contrast, we decouple these two assumptions to make their respective roles and dependencies more transparent. \begin{assumption} In the optimization problem given by \Cref{eq:manifold_opt}, the individual loss function satisfies the following two properties: \begin{enumerate}[(a)] \item $L$-Bounded Hessian; for all $p \in \calM$, the Hessian matrix at the point $p$ is bounded by $L$. \item Lower boundedness; the infimum $f_\xi^* := $ exists almost surely with $\xi \sim \Xi$. \end{enumerate} \end{assumption}

 The following assumption imposes a regularization condition on the retraction used in \Cref{thm:sgd-convergence}.
 While it is always possible to construct a pathological retraction that deviates substantially from the exponential map, such choices may still scale with $\|v\|_p$ but would negatively affect the final convergence rate. \begin{assumption} Let $f:\calM \to \RR$ be a smooth function.
 There exists a constant $C_\Ret \geq 0$ such that